1. Home

 Curriculum and Content Development

-Central to the OTR profession is the creation of programs and practices that support student transition and success.
-OTR practitioners must have a strong skill set in strategically designing and organizing content and transitional learning on an ongoing basis.
+Central to the OTR profession is the creation of engagement and educational opportunities that support student transition and success.
+OTR practitioners must have a strong skill set in strategically designing curriculum and producing content to educate students and support their navigation to and through the college experience.

 Levels